nuwanmataraarachchi/ZeroKey-BruteForce/README.md

-# Password Cracker - Brute Force 4-Digit PIN Cracker
+# Password Cracker - Brute Force 4-Digit PIN Cracker Simulator

 This is a web-based brute-force password cracker designed to simulate the process of cracking a 4-digit PIN.
 The application uses a brute-force attack to try every possible combination (0000 to 9999) to match the user-inputted password.